 Certain spaces are designed to enhance our senses immediately once we enter the space.
 The type of construction and materials used are linked to the sound, lighting, and temperature of the space.
 This results in the feeling of connectivity between people, spaces and objects, and is achieved through the quality of craftsmanship in the work.

 The aesthetic experience of an environment is an embracing affair where the ’hearing’, ‘smelling’ and ‘touching’ experience is more valuable than just ‘seeing’.

 Sensory perception in spaces

-- Smell given off by surrounding
+- The smell given off by surrounding

-- Tactile experience produced by them
+- The tactile experience produced by them

 - Activities likely to take place in them

-If architecture focuses only on the geometric form of space, it tends to overlook the experience of a space and the people who are likely to use it.
-Similarly, if psychology of space is ignored in the physical context, it forgets to create the experience in the environment.
+If architecture focuses only on the geometric form of space, it tends to overlook the experience of space and the people who are likely to use it.
+Similarly, if psychology of space is ignored in the physical context, it forgets to create an experience in the environment.
 Architects should strive in creating a link between architecture and psychology to balance the fit between people and their context.

 Architectural components can be classified into categories like structure, visibility, light, sound, atmosphere and the psychological components that can be classified as acceptance and nurturance.
 These combined have the potential in better understand and improve well-being.